-Blue light has become a subject of interest for medical professionals, scientists and the general public to decipher what it is, if and why it's harmful and what relation it has to sleep.
-And so, below we'll walk through the affect artificial light has on our lives, the importance of quality sleep, and how blue light could interfere with your nightly snooze, and your health.
+Blue light has become a subject of interest for medical professionals, scientists and the general public.
+There is an ongoing discussion to decide how it's harmful and how it affects our sleep.
+Below, we'll walk through the effect artificial light has on our lives, the importance of quality sleep, and how blue light could interfere with both your nightly snooze and your health.

 Sleep Is Critical

 A fundamental part of everyone’s survival is sleeping.
 Whether you're a rock star, the president, an athlete, or an ordinary person, no individual can sacrifice sleep without feeling the burden that comes with it.
 Many of us are familiar with our bodies becoming tired and forcing us to sleep.
 Whether you're driving, at work, or casually food shopping, if your body wants and needs its rest, your eyelids will drop.

 Furthermore, your sleep is vital to improve your concentration, prevent weight gain, increase athletic performance, reduce heart disease risk, and inflammation in the body, and much more.
 For instance, according to each night, you should be careful about what mattress you invest in, as budget-friendly mattresses are more likely to deteriorate quickly, which could misalign the spine and intensify back pain.
 Other recommendations include cutting down on caffeine and exercising during the day.

 Before the invention of the light bulb in 1879 by Thomas Edison, people relied on the sun upon to set their sleep and wake cycles.
 However, with the introduction of cheap electricity, people could continue the work they were unable to complete in daylight hours.
 For instance, electric lighting was, and still is, particularly beneficial for factories where employees are required to work through the evening.
 The appreciation of electric light expanded worldwide, with major cities illuminated with lighting throughout the evening.